Clinical-Genomics-Lund/nextflow_wgs/newdocs/README.md

 1. Optionally preprocess, align and dedup reads (bwa-mem)
 2. Calculate QC and coverage information
 3. Perform SNV and SV calling using separate workflows
+4. Intersect the calls with genes and regions of special interest (as defined in ClinVar)
-4. Generate annotations
+5. Generate annotations for intersect regions
-5. Calculate "severity" scores and merge variants
+6. Calculate "severity" scores and merge variants

 Additional configurable analyses: